tokio-rs/website/content/docs/getting-started/futures.md

 Streams are the iterator equivalent of futures.
 Instead of yielding a value at some point in the future, streams yield a collection of values each at some point in the future.
+In other words, streams don't yield just one value at one point in the future like futures do.
+They rather keep yielding values over time.

 Just like futures, you can use streams to represent a wide range of things as long as those things produce discrete values at different points sometime in the future.
 For instance:
 * **UI Events** caused by the user interacting with a GUI in different ways.
 When an event happens the stream yields a different message to your app over time.
 * **Push Notifications from a server**.
 Sometimes a request/response model is not